biopython/biopython/Doc/chapter_uniprot.rst

 from the ExPASy web server at https://www.expasy.org.
 Four kinds of queries are available from ExPASy:

-get_prodoc_entry
+get\_prodoc\_entry
     To download a Prosite documentation record in HTML format

-get_prosite_entry
+get\_prosite\_entry
     To download a Prosite record in HTML format

-get_prosite_raw
+get\_prosite\_raw
     To download a Prosite or Prosite documentation record in raw format

-get_sprot_raw
+get\_sprot\_raw
     To download a Swiss-Prot record in raw format

 To access this web server from a Python script, we use the ``Bio.ExPASy`` module.

-.. _sec:expasy_swissprot:

 Retrieving a Swiss-Prot record
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Let’s say we are looking at chalcone synthases for Orchids (see
-section :ref:`sec:orchids` for some justification for
+section [sec:orchids] for some justification for looking for interesting
-looking for interesting things about orchids).
-Chalcone synthase is
+things about orchids).
+Chalcone synthase is involved in flavanoid
-involved in flavanoid biosynthesis in plants, and flavanoids make lots
+biosynthesis in plants, and flavanoids make lots of cool things like
-of cool things like pigment colors and UV protectants.
+pigment colors and UV protectants.

 If you do a search on Swiss-Prot, you can find three orchid proteins for
 Chalcone Synthase, id numbers O23729, O23730, O23731.
 Now, let’s write a